Kiwibank: Since 2010

+The alleged breaches related to issues causing more than $7 million in overcharges to over 36,000 customers for fees and interest rates in relation to home loans, credit cards and overdrafts, over several years dating back to 2002.
+In mid July 2024, Kiwibank pleaded guilty to charges of "systemic breaches" of the Fair Trading Act 1986.

 Core business activities

 Kiwibank's core business consists of personal banking, business banking, KiwiSaver and other wealth services.

 Kiwibank Personal Banking

 Personal banking products and services include home loans, personal loans, credit cards, everyday accounts, savings accounts, investment services and insurance products.

 Kiwibank Business Banking

 Business Banking products and services include business lending, cheque accounts, credit cards, investments, merchant services, payment services and insurance.

-International Services

-This includes online and manual international money transfers, foreign exchange and Foreign Currency Accounts and travellers' cheques.

 Investments

 Kiwibank invested NZ$8m into a 51% shareholding in New Zealand Home Loans, a home loan lender specialising in debt reduction, in June 2006, and increased this in 2008 by a further 25% and took 100% in 2012.
 New Zealand Home Loans continues to grow offering an alternative to the traditional banking model and have a nationwide network of over 75 franchises.

 In 2012, Kiwi Group Holdings (the parent company of Kiwibank) purchased Gareth Morgan Investments (GMI) for an undisclosed sum.
 In August 2013 GMI reached a milestone of $2 billion funds under management.

 In 2015, Gareth Morgan Investments (GMI) was re-branded to Kiwi Wealth, offering global investment management and private portfolio services to retail high-net-worth, pension funds and institutional clients.

 In 2018, Kiwi Wealth's asset under management (AUM) surpass $6 billion.